Give us a call! – (972) 505-3245

 You can then decide whether to push data to your payment gateway and how often to sync.
 That means WooCommerce and the plugin can update each other about orders and inventory changes.

 Step 4.
-Customize your plugin settings
+Customize Your Plugin Settings

 Go to the payment settings in your WooCommerce dashboard.
 Scroll to the payment gateway and click ‘manage’.